quyennNguyen/learningExperience/README.md

 # WHAT TO LEARN?

 #### Having a clear study plan is very crucial.
 Depending on your career choice, the study plan might vary.
-#### As for my study plan will focus on Full Stack Developement.
+#### As for my study plan will focus on Full Stack Development.

 ### 1. FRONT END / CLIENT SIDE:
    * HTML
    * CSS
    * CSS Preprocessor: SASS
-   * CSS Framework: Bootstrap / Tailwind
+   * CSS Framework: Bootstrap
    * JavaScript
    * Javascript Framework/Library: React
 ### 2. BACK END / SERVER SIDE: